April 20, 2022

 We’re all well aware of the catastrophic climate changes impacting the Earth.
 We’ve seen global warming devastate the ice caps, deforestation plummet natural production of oxygen and CO2, and energy consuming corporations gluttonously devour any chance we have at reducing our carbon footprint.

 In the words of the beloved David Attenborough, “There is no going back.”

 But it’s not all doom and gloom!
-We’ve had a think about the role technology is playing in this evergreen, everlasting battle between Earth and its inhabitants.
+As technology lawyers passionate about providing greentech solutions, we’ve had a think about the role technology is playing in this evergreen, everlasting battle between Earth and its inhabitants.
 Read on for a deep dive into the impact of blockchain and NFTs on the environment.

 So far, blockchains like Ethereum have earned a bit of a bad rep for implementing a consensus mechanism that’s not very energy efficient.
 Their aim is to increase security, so finding a balance between preserving safety measures and “greenness” is a hard one to strike.
 However, there are a few different varieties of these consensus algorithms to choose from, some of which are better than others.
 It’s important to note that we are still very much in the first iteration of the technology.
 We are yet to discover its true potential and limits, so in this blog, we review the current candidates that are known and that we believe are the most important to know about.

 These are the three main types of consensus algorithm that are widely deployed by blockchain networks.